pytorch/tutorials/prototype_source/pt2e_quant_ptq_static.rst

 .. note::
-   The weights are still in fp32 right now, we may do constant propagation for quantize op to get integer weights in the future
+   The weights are still in fp32 right now, we may do constant propagation for quantize op to get integer weights in the future.

 If you want to get better accuracy or performance,  try configuring ``quantizer`` in different ways, and each ``quantizer`` will have its own way